 Categories. • War, US Civil •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on March 14, 2009, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,078 times since then.
+This page has been viewed 1,086 times since then and 9 times this year.
 Photo 1. submitted on March 14, 2009, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.

 Editor’s want-list for this marker.
 A wide shot of the marker and its surroundings. • Can you help?